marenamat/ietf-draft-marenamat-idr-scrub-bgp-origin/draft-marenamat-idr-scrub-bgp-origin.md

 # Operational Considerations

+All the results achievable by manipulating this attribute may be instead achieved by other techniques, most notably by AS Path Stuffing and LOCAL_PREF.

 The implementations may offer a configuration option to not send the ORIGIN attribute at all.
 The network operator must be sure, though, that the other side actually employs the algorithms specified in this document, otherwise all their routes would be treated as withdraw.

+The ORIGIN scrubbing is designed to happen on the receiving side, so that the best route selection algorithm is entered with it being always zero, effectively rendering the step b) of {{Section 9.1.2.2 of -bgp}} void.
+Yet, if somebody wants to per-use the attribute locally for any custom purpose, the algorithms are still there.

 # Security Considerations

 Originating a route with a non-zero value of the ORIGIN attribute makes the route prone to unwanted prioritization by the intermediate AS's.
 Scrubbing the attribute removes this possible traffic redirection problem.
-All the results achievable by manipulating this attribute may be instead achieved by other techniques.

 Most notably, stuffing the AS Path by own AS Number is directly supported by the Secure Path attribute as of {{Section 3.1 of -bgpsec}}, being more secure and with higher priority than the ORIGIN attribute.

 # IANA Considerations